 To save on accommodation, use this link to get 15% off on all accommodation bookings in Dubai.

-Did you ever consider moving to Dubai?
-What do you think about this expat guide to Dubai?
-Did you get some useful tips from this article?
+Have you ever considered moving to Dubai?
+Was this expat guide to living in Dubai helpful?
 Feel free to share your thoughts in the comments!

 Like it?
 Pin it.